internap/openstack-ansible-heat/README.md

  - delete: the script will then delete all existing instances
  - delete_all: the script will delete instance, local config files and keys in OS
  - delete_all_includinguserkey: the script will wipe keys and instances both in OS and locally
+ - skip_setup: the script will execute only the docker role and it's dependencies and skip all creation and setup of instance
 * key_filename= explicit SSH key file name to use

 ##### Which would mean, for a 4 node docker swarm cluster using a shared ssh key stored in /tmp/blabla: